portail-fresh/pef-to-fresh-pipeline/README.md

 - **pipreqs Library**
   The `pipreqs` library was used to automatically generate a `requirements.txt` file with the dependencies of the project:
   [https://github.com/bndr/pipreqs](https://github.com/bndr/pipreqs)

+- **International Classification of Diseases (ICD) APIs**
+  ICD APIs v2 was used to retrieve diseases label names and URIs from ICD-11 codes.
+  The documentation of the ICD APIs is available here:
+  [https://icd.who.int/docs/icd-api/APIDoc-Version2/](https://icd.who.int/docs/icd-api/APIDoc-Version2/).
+An OpenAPI Swagger interface of the APIs is available here: [https://id.who.int/swagger/index.html](https://id.who.int/swagger/index.html)